-165 CDR Rules, paragraph 4.14(1)(e).
+170 CDR Rules, paragraph 4.14(1)(d).

-166 CDR Rules, subrule 4.12(1).
-CDR Rules, paragraph 4.14(1)(d) reinforces this maximum duration by providing that consent expires after the 12 month period after the consent was given.
+$^{^{171}}$ CDR Rules, subrule 4.12(1) and (1A).
+CDR Rules, paragraph 4.14(1)(c) reinforces this maximum duration by providing that consent expires after the 12 month period after the consent was given.

-168 CDR Rules, subrule 4.14(1A).

-169 CDR Rules, subrule 4.14(1B).
+172 CDR Rules, paragraph 4.14(1)(c) and 4.14(2).

-- For an AP disclosure consent, when the accredited data recipient is notified by the accredited person of the expiry of the collection consent: upon such notification, the collection consent expires immediately.170 - If the accredited person's accreditation is revoked or surrendered: consent expires when the revocation or surrender takes effect.171 - If an accredited person becomes a data holder, rather than an accredited data recipient, of particular CDR data: upon becoming a data holder,172 all consents in relation to the particular CDR data expire.173 - If an affiliate ceases to have a registered sponsor: upon an affiliate174 ceasing to have a registered sponsor,175 any collection consents for the affiliate expire (but any use or disclosure consents continue in effect).176 The affiliate would be required to notify a CDR consumer of this fact under rule 4.18A of the CDR Rules. - If another CDR Rule provides that a consent expires:177 (there is only one applicable CDR Rule: CDR Rules, subrule 5.1B(6) in relation to affiliates.) - C.104 The expiry of a CDR consumer's collection consent does not automatically result in expiry of the use consent relating to any CDR data that has already been collected.178 - C.105 In light of this, where a CDR consumer's collection consent expires, but their use consent to provide the requested goods or services179 remains current,180 the accredited person must notify the consumer as soon as practicable that they may, at any time:181 - withdraw the use consent, and - make an election to delete redundant data in respect of that CDR data.182 - C.106 This notification must be given in writing (though not through the consumer's dashboard although a copy of the notification may also be included in the consumer's dashboard).
+- If the accredited person's accreditation is revoked or surrendered: consent expires when the revocation or surrender takes effect.
+176 - If an accredited person becomes a data holder, rather than an accredited data recipient, of particular CDR data: upon becoming a data holder, 177 all consents in relation to the particular CDR data expire.
+178 - If an affiliate ceases to have a registered sponsor: upon an affiliate 179 ceasing to have a registered sponsor, 180 any collection consents for the affiliate expire (but any use or disclosure consents continue in effect).
+181 The affiliate would be required to notify a CDR consumer of this fact under rule 4.18A of the CDR Rules. - If another CDR Rule provides that a consent expires: 182 (there is only one applicable CDR Rule: CDR Rules, subrule 5.1B(6) in relation to affiliates.) - C.102 The expiry of a CDR consumer's collection consent does not automatically result in expiry of the use consent relating to any CDR data that has already been collected.
+183 - C.103 In light of this, where a CDR consumer's collection consent expires, but their use consent to provide the requested goods or services184 remains current,185 the accredited person must notify the consumer as soon as practicable that they may, at any time:186 - withdraw the use consent, and - make an election to delete redundant data in respect of that CDR data.
+187 - C.104 This notification must be given in writing (though not through the consumer's dashboard although a copy of the notification may also be included in the consumer's dashboard). - C.105 This notification is important because where the collection consent expired as a result of the consumer's withdrawal, and the CDR consumer did not also withdraw their use consent, the

-170 CDR Rules, subrule 4.14(1B).

-171 A revocation or surrender takes effect when the fact that the accreditation has been revoked or surrendered is included in the Register of Accredited Persons: CDR Rules, rule 5.22.
+176 CDR rules, subrule 4.14(6).
+A revocation or surrender takes effect when the fact that the accreditation has been revoked or surrendered is included in the Register of Accredited Persons: CDR Rules, rule 5.22.
 For further information, see the ACCC's Accreditation Guidelines.

-172 As a result of subsection 56AJ(4) of the Competition and Consumer Act and related clause 7.2 of Schedule 3.
+$^{^{177}}$ As a result of subsection 56AJ(4) of the Competition and Consumer Act and related clause 7.2 of Schedule 3 and 9.2 of Schedule 4.